 - Bake for 15 minutes, then remove from the oven and stir the mushrooms and chicken through.
 Place back in the oven for 5 more minutes.

-- In the meantime, whisk together the sauce ingredients in a small ball.
+- In the meantime, whisk together the sauce ingredients in a small bowl.
 Finally, remove the chicken again and drizzle evenly with the sauce.
-Stir through and bale for 5 more minutes, until the sauce is lightly caramelised and sticky.
+Stir through and bake for 5 more minutes, until the sauce is lightly caramelised and sticky.

 - Prepare any side vegetables or a salad while the chicken is baking.
 Serve while hot.